 Churn rates for specific periods are useful for monitoring trends and comparing business success over time.
 Usually, businesses calculate and track monthly, annual, and quarterly rates, and share the results with all the departments to collect data and identify a possible correlation between the customer churn and their actions, e.g., bug fixing, updates, changes in pricing, etc.

 3. Probability or predictive churn rate.
 It is based on the idea that if a customer keeps using a product or service, the customer hasn’t churned, but they had ten chances to do so.
-This is called ‘a customer day,’ one day that a user remained active.
+This is called ‘a customer day,’ one day that a user remains active.

 So, if at the beginning of August the product or service had 10,000 users and 10,513 at the end, the net new user gain will be 513.
 There are 31 days in August.
 Thus, the customer days in August made: